-In today’s healthcare environment, protecting patient information goes far beyond cybersecurity and electronic medical records.
-Printed documents, multifunction printers (MFPs), copiers, scanners, and fax workflows can all become major vulnerabilities if not properly secured.
+In today’s healthcare environment, protecting patient information requires more than cybersecurity software and electronic medical record safeguards.
+Printed documents, multifunction printers, copiers, scanners, and fax workflows can also create serious vulnerabilities when organizations do not secure them properly.

 Here are the most important HIPAA-friendly printing best practices every healthcare organization should follow.

-Secure print release systems—often called pull printing—hold print jobs in a protected queue until the authorized user authenticates at the device using:
+Secure print release systems—also called pull printing, helps solve this problem.
+Instead of printing documents immediately, the system holds print jobs in a secure queue until the authorized user authenticates at the device.

 - PIN codes